 Both HB 1110 and HB 1337 have restrictions on how much parking cities can require.

-Under HB 1110, Bellevue “Shall not require off-street parking as a condition of 20 permitting development of middle housing within one-half mile walking distance of a major (Link or RapidRide) transit stop;” and other middle housing units may be required to have one or two parking spots, depending on their lot size.
-Bellevue would be allowed to require up to two stalls per unit (matching SFH requirement) of on-site parking if we did a traffic study to say it’s not safe for road users to expect everyone to park on the street.
+Under HB 1110, Bellevue “Shall not require off-street parking as a condition of 20 permitting development of middle housing within one-half mile walking distance of a major (Link or RapidRide) transit stop;” and other middle housing units may be required to have one or two parking spots, depending on their lot size (according to the FEIS Section 3.2, the split is 95% two parking spots and 5% one parking spot).
+Bellevue would also be allowed to require up to two stalls per unit (matching SFH requirement) of on-site parking if we did a traffic study to say it’s not safe for road users to expect everyone to park on the street.

 Under HB 1337, we cannot “Require off-street parking as a condition of permitting development of accessory dwelling units within one-half mile walking distance of a major transit (Link, RapidRide, or 4x/hour bus frequent service for at least 5 hours a day) stop; Again, whether we could require one or two parking spots would depend on the lot size, and there is the possibility of a traffic safety analysis.

 The draft has wording that would exempt ADUs from parking within one half mile of Major Transit (Link, RapidRide, and frequent bus), not using the walking distance.
-We will not require parking anywhere in the city if the ADU is under 1000 sqft, and the previous rule that if the ADU was over 2000 sqft, it would need two parking spots, has been eliminated.
+We will not require parking anywhere in the city if the ADU is under 1000 sqft, and the previous rule that if the ADU was over 2000 sqft, it would need two parking spots, has been eliminated along with the interim ADU size definition (which was quite generous).

-It is likely that much of Bellevue’s Middle Housing and ADUs will include parking, however, since the city is proposing to allow up to 250 sqft of parking or unheated storage per unit that does not count against the FAR (page 11 and 23), equivalent to one parking stall.
+It is likely that much of Bellevue’s Middle Housing and ADUs will include parking, however, since the city is proposing to allow up to 300 sqft of parking or unheated storage per unit that does not count against the FAR (page 12 and 25), equivalent to one parking stall and some room for sports gear.
 Even if site limitations prevent the provision of a garage, it seems likely that the residents will have a secure space to put their bikes.

 Co-housing (HB 1998) has the rule that no parking is required within 1/2 mile walking distance of a major transit stop (defined like the ADU rules, not the Middle Housing rules), and otherwise, you’d need to provide 0.25 parking spaces per unit.
 Traffic analysis could provide an exemption.